Parachute: Varieties

-Because paragliders are made for foot- or ski-launch, they aren't suitable for terminal velocity openings and there is no slider to slow down an opening (paraglider pilots typically start with an open but uninflated canopy).
-To launch a paraglider, one typically spreads out the canopy on the ground to closely approximate an open canopy with the suspension lines having little slack and less tangle - see more in Paragliding.
-Depending on the wind, the pilot has three basic options: 1) a running forward launch (typically in no wind or slight wind), 2) a standing launch (in ideal winds) and 3) a reverse launch (in higher winds).
-In ideal winds, the pilot pulls on the top risers to have the wind inflate the cells and simply eases the brakes down, much like an aircraft's flaps, and takes off.
-Or if there is no wind, the pilot runs or skis to make it inflate, typically at the edge of a cliff or hill.
-Once the canopy is above one's head, it's a gentle pull down on both toggles in ideal winds, a tow (say, behind a vehicle) on flat ground, a continued run down the hill, etc. Ground handling in a variety of winds is important and there are even canopies made strictly for that practice, to save on wear and tear of more expensive canopies designed for say, XC, competition or just recreational flying.

 General characteristics

 Main parachutes used by skydivers today are designed to open softly.
 Overly rapid deployment was an early problem with ram-air designs.
 The primary innovation that slows the deployment of a ram-air canopy is the slider; a small rectangular piece of fabric with a grommet near each corner.
 Four collections of lines go through the grommets to the risers (risers are strips of webbing joining the harness and the rigging lines of a parachute).
 During deployment, the slider slides down from the canopy to just above the risers.
 The slider is slowed by air resistance as it descends and reduces the rate at which the lines can spread.
 This reduces the speed at which the canopy can open and inflate.

 At the same time, the overall design of a parachute still has a significant influence on the deployment speed.
 Modern sport parachutes' deployment speeds vary considerably.
 Most modern parachutes open comfortably, but individual skydivers may prefer harsher deployment.

 The deployment process is inherently chaotic.
 Rapid deployments can still occur even with well-behaved canopies.
 On rare occasions, deployment can even be so rapid that the jumper suffers bruising, injury, or death.
 Reducing the amount of fabric decreases the air resistance.
 This can be done by making the slider smaller, inserting a mesh panel, or cutting a hole in the slider.